Understanding Bird Flu

 What is the flu, anyway?

-Influenza -- commonly called "flu" -- is a contagious viral infection that normally occurs in late fall and winter months.
-Unlike a common cold, the flu virus has the potential of causing serious flu symptoms and flu complications.
+Influenza -- commonly called "flu" -- is a contagious viral infection that infects the nose, throat and lungs and normally occurs in late fall and winter months.
+Unlike a common cold, the flu virus has the potential to cause serious flu complications.
 Each year, the flu kills around 36,000 Americans and puts any age group at risk for flu complications.

 Spreading through the upper respiratory tract and sometimes invading the lungs, the flu virus can make you very ill for a week or two -- even longer if you get flu complications such as pneumonia or have a chronic medical condition.